MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 Inventory transaction errors usually involve either quantities or costs.
 You can reprint a posting journal to pinpoint quantity errors in posted transactions.
 If the error involves costs, you can use the Purchase Receipts Report or the Purchase Receipts Inquiry window to review details of the adjustment, variance, or transfer transactions that have been posted.

+> [!NOTE]
-*Use reason codes such as QTY CORRECT or COST CORRECT to identify causes for corrections.
-Refer to Creating reason codes for information about setting up and using reason codes.*
+> Use reason codes such as QTY CORRECT or COST CORRECT to identify causes for corrections.
+Refer to Creating reason codes for information about setting up and using reason codes.

 **To correct a transaction or transfer that contains quantity error** Make an adjusting entry to correct the transaction or transfer.
 If necessary, after the adjusting transaction has been entered, you can enter the transaction as it should have been entered originally and post.
 Refer to the table for more information.